 Wonder why that is?

-There is an excellent explanation in Andrew Gabriel Roth's Aramaic English New Testament in an appendix entitled "Almah".
-In the appendix Roth does an in-depth explanation of the terms "virgin" and "young woman" via comparisons in the Greek, Hebrew and Aramaic languages.
-The picture that continues to emerge, he indicated, is that there was a frequent dialog and mutual influence between the Nazarene and Rabbinic camps during the First Century which later editors of the Mishnah tried to edit out of their official records - but fortunately, they did not succeed.
+There is an excellent explanation in an appendix entitled "Almah" in the Aramaic English New Testament (AENT).
+This appendix presents an in-depth explanation of the terms "virgin" and "young woman" via comparisons in the Greek, Hebrew and Aramaic languages.
+The picture that emerges reveals there was a frequent dialog and mutual influence between the Nazarene and Rabbinic camps during the First Century which later editors of the Mishnah tried to edit out of their official records - but fortunately, they did not succeed.